Dronethusiast

 Finally, the Lenovo Tab 4 has an extremely impressive 20 hours of battery life, even on WiFi – much more than a typical tablet, especially one at this price range.
 So if you want a large HD option for flying your Phantom that won’t break the bank, this is one of the best choices out there!

-Apple iPhone 6s Plus 64 GB Smartphone for Phantom 4
+Apple iPhone X 64 GB Smartphone for Phantom 4

 Click To Shop or Read Reviews

-One of the coolest devices out there within the smartphone spectrum, this comes equipped with the new “3D touch”, which is a pretty cool additive.
-The phone itself amazingly takes 4k video, which is up to four times the resolution of 1080p HD.
+One of the coolest devices out there within the smartphone spectrum is the iPhone X, this comes equipped with the new “3D touch”, which is a pretty cool additive.
+The phone itself amazingly takes 4k video on dual 12-megapixel cameras.

 Powered by the custom-designed 64-bit A9 chip, this device does deliver 70% more performance in the CPU department than past models.
-When you use this for the DJI Pilot App, one thing you do need to keep in mind is that the phone does have to work very hard to decode the video that is feeding live, and it is comparable to playing a very realistic video game as far as demands on the device.
+When you use this for the DJI Pilot App, one thing you do need to keep in mind is that the phone has to work a bit hard to decode the video that is feeding live, as the app is comparable to playing a very realistic video game as far as demands on the device.

-The custom-designed 64-bit A9 chip delivers performance that was once only truly available in desktop computers, and for graphic-intensive apps and games the phone itself is a winner.
-As far as using the DJI app, it simply is not going to measure up as the Ipad mini 2.
+The custom-designed 64-bit chip delivers performance that was once only truly available in desktop computers, and for graphic-intensive apps and games the phone itself is a winner.
+As far as using the DJI app, it simply is not going to measure up to any iPad tablet.
 It is nice to have a small device that is able to use the app with, and some have said that it is just as good as a tablet, but for most practical purposes, you may simply want a bigger screen, and more stability.

 Check out our new post on the Phantom 4 motor.